-No question about Mona's dedication The numbers might be down on the Feeling sore and sorry after a fall the night before, Mona McIntosh was not looking forward to teaching her scripture classes at the Laggan and Crookwell public schools the following day.
+No question about Mona's dedication

+Feeling sore and sorry after a fall the night before, Mona McIntosh was not looking forward to teaching her scripture classes at the Laggan and Crookwell public schools the following day.

 "They'll ask too many questions about this," she said, gingerly touching her bandage-wrapped forehead.